Never-touched-grass/pyslice/README.md

 - ✅ Generates pure Python code
 - ✅ Cross-platform (Windows & Linux)
 - ✅ Ignore tokens using `IGNORE` keyword
+- ✅ Run --test to test your lexer on an input string
+- ✅ Run --verbose on --test to get verbose output
+- ✅ Run `pyslice <lexer.lex> <--verbose> for the REPL.
 ---

 ## 📦 Installation